Overview

 class AppController:

-client: Annotated[ClientProxy, Client('MATH_SERVICE')]
+client: Annotated[ClientProxy, Client("MATH_SERVICE")]

 from nestipy.common import Catch